-To further help fill the void, in 2017 WRF released the guidebook Risk-Based Framework for the Development of Public Health Guidance for Decentralized Non-Potable Water Systems (SIWM10C15/4632), which lays out a flexible process for developing systems that are reliable, efficient, affordable, and protective of public health.
-The framework, the result of collaborative efforts between public health and utility leaders, offers a fit-for-purpose approach, looking at site-specific conditions and targeting human health-based goals, which could help inform regulatory conversations.
+To further help fill the void, in 2017 WRF released the guide-book, Risk-Based Framework for the Development of Public Health Guidance for Decentralized Non-Potable Water Systems (SIWM10C15), which lays out a flexible process for developing systems that are reliable, efficient, affordable, and protective of public health.
+The framework, which was a result of collaborative efforts between public health and utility leaders, offers a fit-for-purpose approach, looking at site-specific conditions and targeting human health-based goals, which could help inform future state or national regulatory conversations.

-Potential potable water offset by using nonpotable water for toilet and urinal flushing:
+Potential potable water offset by using non-potable water for toilet and urinal flushing:

-25% 75% Residential Buildings Commercial Buildings
+25% Residential Buildings

+Commercial Buildings

-WRF and the U.S. Water Alliance are also moving forward on another newly launched collaborative project, Onsite Non-Potable Water System: Guidance Manual and Training Modules (4909).
-This project is in the process of developing a manual and training program for engineers and operators for design, operations, and monitoring of onsite non-potable water systems.
+WRF and the U.S. Water Alliance are also moving forward on another newly launched collaborative project, Development of a Design, Operations, and Regulations Guidance Manual and Training Materials for Onsite Non-Potable Water Systems (4909).
+This project is in the process of developing a guidance manual and training program for engineers and operators for design, operations, and monitoring of onsite non-potable water systems.
 The manual will also be of use to regulators permitting these systems and utilities working with communities to implement them.